CosmicMind/Material/README.md

     this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-*   Neither the name of MaterialKit nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+*   Neither the name of Material nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.